-The "Blonde Ambition" tour in the summer of 1990 marked new heights of international obsession with Madonna.
-The tour coincided with the release of Dick Tracy, the Disney movie that was a vehicle for the high-profile lovers, Madonna and Warren Beatty.
+The summer of 1990 marked new heights of international obsession with Madonna.
+The "Blonde Ambition" tour was the must-see concert of that summer in North America, Europe and Japan.
+The tour coincided with the release of Dick Tracy, the Disney movie that was a vehicle for the high-profile lovers - Madonna and Warren Beatty.
 The film did much to rectify a string of Hollywood flops and scathing reviews of Madonna's own acting capabilities.
-Madonna's portrayal of Breathless Mahoney exuded her natural talents for style and seductiveness and became her biggest box office hit to date.
-At the annual MTV Music Awards on September 4, Madonna yet again stole the show with a version of her Vogue single in which she portrayed French queen, Marie Antoinette.
+Madonna's portrayal of Breathless Mahoney exuded her natural talents for style and seductiveness and became her biggest box office hit to date, and allowed her to indulge in her seductiveness.
+In the September 4, MTV annual music awards, Madonna yet again stole the show with a version of her Vogue single in which she portrayed French queen, Marie Antoinette.